Square root of 2: History

 This approximation is the seventh in a sequence of increasingly accurate approximations based on the sequence of Pell numbers, which can be derived from the continued fraction expansion of $\sqrt{2}$.
 Despite having a smaller denominator, it is only slightly less accurate than the Babylonian approximation.

 Pythagoreans discovered that the diagonal of a square is incommensurable with its side, or in modern language, that the square root of two is irrational.
 Little is known with certainty about the time or circumstances of this discovery, but the name of Hippasus of Metapontum is often mentioned.
-For a while, the Pythagoreans treated as an official secret the discovery that the square root of two is irrational, and, according to legend, Hippasus was murdered for divulging it, though this has little to any substantial evidence in traditional historian practice.
+For a while, the Pythagoreans treated as an official secret the discovery that the square root of two is irrational, and, according to legend, Hippasus was murdered for divulging it, though this has little if any substantial evidence in traditional historical practice.
 The square root of two is occasionally called Pythagoras's number or Pythagoras's constant.